 Organisations are flooded with more data points than ever before.
-For us as CIOs, the constant challenge is collecting, collating and interpreting it, in order to make something relevant, useful and actionable.
+For CIOs, the constant challenge is collecting, collating and interpreting it, in order to make something relevant, useful and actionable.

-And it’s not just the sheer quantity of data that makes this challenge so daunting: it’s that new sources of data that are constantly emerging, too, as new services, capabilities and reporting methods come online.
+And it’s not just the sheer quantity of data that makes this challenge so daunting.
+It’s new sources of data that are constantly emerging, too, as new services, capabilities and reporting methods come online.
 Some of these are more useful than others.
 But, in many businesses, there’s one vast and potentially incredibly valuable data source that simply goes unrecognised and untapped: service desk management systems.

 Locked away in here are records of interactions with people right across the organisation.
 It’s a treasure trove of insights into all your internal customers’ working patterns, at a scale no other function can match.
-From these ‘day in the life’ records, you can build an amazingly detailed picture of how individuals, teams and the workforce as a whole consume technology and make use of the tools and services available to them.
+From these ‘day in the life’ records, you can build an amazingly detailed picture of how individuals, teams and the workforce as a whole consume technology.
+And importantly, make use of the tools and services available to them.

 This in turn allows you to start modelling and predicting behaviours, particularly around people’s responses to change.
 Combine this with experience data and you have some truly powerful data to support your business cases.

 When we combine actionable data with value realisation, good things flow from it.
 The business cases are more robust and easier for us to present and others to understand.
-That means it’s more likely to secure backing and also smooths the way for subsequent proposals.
+That means it’s more likely to secure backing and also smooth the way for subsequent proposals.
 The business itself has more understanding of what we as IT leaders are trying to achieve, and the benefits for overall performance.
-It might even help others get a handle on the CIO’s Dilemma!
+It might even help others get a handle on The CIOs Dilemma!
 And not least, being able to demonstrate the value IT adds brings kudos to our teams.

-If you’d like to find out more about the wealth of data locked up in your service desk systems and how you can draw that clear line to value, please drop me an email at [email protected]
+If you’d like to find out more about the wealth of data locked up in your service desk systems and how you can draw that clear line to value, please get in touch here.